 The core function of this person is to organize and lead BYTE’s experiential workshops and other programming in rural Yukon, Northwest Territories and some areas of Northern BC.
 This includes planning travel logistics, applying for funding, maintaining project/tour budgets, developing and adapting workshop content, and offering support through consistent communication with community contacts.

 The Community Outreach Coordinator also has the opportunity to work on a number of other special projects throughout the year, such as our Leaders-in-Training Conference, and events such as Battle of the Bands, Skateboarding Competition etc.

 Please note: While we welcome all applications, given the context in which BYTE works, preference will be given to applicants from Northern communities and/or Indigenous youth.

 Please send your resume and cover letter to Casey, Program Director, at firstname.lastname@example.org.
 Please note, we will not accept applications made through YuWIN at this time.

-The Communities Building Youth Futures (CBYF) Initiative is a collaboration between several community partners to engage youth to develop strategies that enable young people to be engaged in their communities and navigate transitions from youth to adulthood.
-Using the core tenants of the Collective Impact framework, the CBYF Project Manager will work with the partner organizations to lead the development and implementation of the Communities Building Youth Futures initiative throughout Yukon.
+This is an exciting and diverse role that allows for a lot of creativity and networking opportunities.
+Communities Building Youth Futures Yukon (CBYF) is a collective of many community partners who work collaboratively to engage youth in developing strategies that support young people as they transition from teenagers into adulthood.
+Using a Collective Impact approach, the CBYF Project Coordinator will work with the partner organizations and other relevant stakeholders to support the development and implementation of the CBYF initiative throughout the Yukon.